anshulsc/Reproduce-Yolo11/README.md

 #### **B. 20-Epochs Comparative Test**

-Instead of a full 600-epoch run, a **20-epoch** training session was executed:
+Instead of a full 600-epoch run which would have taken 6 days, a **20-epoch** training session was executed for 5 hours on L4 GPU with original configuration and batch size of 128, which requred 21 GB of GPU Memory:

 ```bash
 python main.py --train --model yolo11.yaml --data coco.yaml --epochs 20 --batch 128 --name yolo11n_selftrained_20epochs